AlexNolan/WebTB/README.md

 ## Features

 * Adblocker Powered by Ublock
-* Thats all...

 ## To Do

-* Add BetterTTV and others for 3rd party emotes
-* fix accepting cookie at every launch
+* Add various useful script libraries
+* Add a bunch of parameters which set things

 ## Something to report

-open a issue on the GitHub or send me a message in the Tizenbrew Server or DM me on discord at theupsidedownshaggy
+Forked from TwitchTB, so open a issue on the GitHub or send a message in the Tizenbrew Server or DM on discord at theupsidedownshaggy

 ## License